Michigan 500: CART

-In 1979, both 150-mile Michigan races switched to CART sanctioning.
+In 1979, both the summer race and the fall race at Michigan switched to CART sanctioning.

-In 1980, Ontario Motor Speedway closed, and thus Indy car racing's "triple crown" (Indianapolis, Pocono, Ontario) lost one of its 500-mile races.
-For 1981, the summer race at Michigan was expanded to 500 miles, replacing Ontario.
-NBC agreed to broadcast the race live, making it the first Indy race to be broadcast live.
+At the end of the 1980 season, Ontario Motor Speedway closed.
+As a result, Indy car racing's "triple crown" (Indianapolis, Pocono, Ontario) lost one of its prestigious 500-mile races.
+For 1981, the summer race at Michigan was expanded to 500 miles, effectively replacing Ontario.
+NBC agreed to broadcast the race live, making it the first 500-mile Indy car race to be broadcast live.

-In November 1986, Rick Mears set an Indy car closed-course speed record driving a March/Ilmor Chevrolet with a lap of 233.934 mph.
+During a private test session in November 1986, Rick Mears set an Indy car closed-course speed record driving a March 86C/Ilmor-Chevrolet with a lap of 233.934 mph.
 The lap was an Indy car speed record that would stand for a decade.